JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Gutenberg!-The-Musical!.md

 genres:
 - Musical
 - Comedy
-Description: The hit musical about art imitating life imitating art, packed with laughter, ambition and best buddy love!
+description: The hit musical about art imitating life imitating art, packed with laughter, ambition and best buddy love!
 ---
  "Brilliantly realized and side-splitting!” - New York Magazine.